Netflix Will Cut ‘Bird Box’ Footage of Canadian Train-Crash Tragedy

 The edited version of “Bird Box” eliminating the Lac-Mégantic stock footage is expected to be updated on the service within a few weeks.
 That footage is being replaced with a clip from an older U.S. TV series (not stock footage); Netflix didn’t identify the TV show.

 The footage of the Lac-Mégantic disaster used in “Bird Box” came from stock-footage house Pond5.
-In a previous statement, New York-based Pond5 said it regretted that the footage was “taken out of context and used in entertainment programming.”
+In a statement, New York-based Pond5 said, “It has recently come to our attention that our footage depicting the Lac-Mégantic rail disaster was taken out of context and used in entertainment programming.
+We deeply regret that this happened and sincerely apologize to anyone who was offended, especially the victims and their families.”
 Pond5-supplied footage from the train crash also was used in the third season of Netflix’s “Travelers,” which Netflix had already agreed to remove.
+Pond5 also said it is contacting all customers who have purchased any related clips “to ensure they are aware of the sensitive nature of this footage.”

 “Bird Box” has registered as one of Netflix’s most popular originals ever.
 The streamer boasted of the strong reception for the thriller, claiming 45 million member accounts watched at least 70% of Sandra Bullock-starrer in the first seven days of its Dec.
 21 release.
 That claim was later bolstered by Nielsen data.